Mental Health Facilities Albuquerque, NM

 Villa Santa Maria - 16.7 miles from Albuquerque, NM

 Villa Santa Maria is one of mental health facilities in Cedar Crest, New Mexico, located at 19 Cirquela Road, 87008 zip code.
 Villa Santa Maria provides residential treatment.
-Villa Santa Maria provides group therapy, couples/family therapy and activity therapy to children / adolescents.
-Villa Santa Maria also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Villa Santa Maria provides trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents.
+Villa Santa Maria also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
 Additional services provided at Villa Santa Maria include family psychoeducation and education services.

 Learn More